 - 1 1/2 cups cheddar, marble or Tex mex cheese shredded

 - Preheat large ceramic non-stick skillet on medium-high heat and swirl 1 tbsp oil to coat.
 Add chicken, black beans, rice, corn, cumin, chili powder, garlic powder, onion powder and salt.
 Saute for 5 minutes, stirring occasionally.

 - Add diced tomatoes and broth; stir and bring to a boil.
 Cover with a tight lid and simmer on low for brown rice – 20 minutes, white rice – 10 minutes.

 - Open the lid, give a gentle stir, cover and cook for another 20 minutes – brown rice and 5 minutes – white rice.
 Or until rice is soft.

 - Remove the lid, sprinkle with cheese, turn off heat, cover and let stand for 5-10 minutes until cheese melts.

-- Garnish with cilantro, avocado, green onion and lime.
+- Garnish with cherry tomatoes, cilantro, avocado, green onion and lime.
 Serve hot.

 - Store: Refrigerate leftovers in an airtight container for up to 5 days.

 - Meal prep: Store in individual containers for easy lunches.

 - Freeze: For up to 3 months.